jlmedina123/codingforfun/notes/embeddedbook.md

 * vmlinuz-3.9.3 – The actual kernel
 * System.map-3.9.3 – The symbols exported by the kernel
-* initrd.img-3.9.3 – initrd image is temporary root * file system used during boot process
+* initrd.img-3.9.3 – initrd image is temporary root filesystem used during boot process
 * config-3.9.3 – The kernel configuration file

 BusyBox: performs all essential functions needed by init